-- Have a strategy for the season.
-Avoidance is a common action (getting away from TV’s, Radios, Internet etc) but you might be surprised at how watching your team mates compete might fill you with pride that you pushed them to that level to compete there.
-It might spur you on to get involved the next time.
+- Have a strategy for the rest of the competition.
+Avoidance is a common action (getting away from TV’s, Radios, Internet etc) but you might be surprised at how watching your team mates excel might fill you with pride that you pushed them to that level to compete there.
+It might spur you on to nail it the next time.
 Be open to it.

 - Over time, evaluate your performance and selection.
 Examine what you would do differently if you had the time again.
 If there is nothing you would or could do differently then points 1 and 2 are very important to consider.